Suh-Edmond/microservices-learning-management-system/README.md

 # Learning Management System API
 REST Microservice Architecture for a Learning Management System with SpringBoot, Cloud and three Microservices.
+This project is aim at learning how to create      Microservices using Spring boot,and Spring cloud, explore and appreciate the different Technologies and Tools that are use to develop systems that run using Microservice Architecture.
-This project is aimed at learning how to create microservices with spring boot.
-I seek to create a simple learning system with three users namely; Admin, Teachers, and Students.
+Hence, I seek to create a simple learning system with three users namely; Admin, Teachers, and Students.
 The Admin manages courses, teachers and students.
- Teachers can create a course, provide the course content(syllabus) and notes as pdf documents and also provide answers to questions that will be ask by students enrolled to the course.
+Teachers can create a course, provide the course content(syllabus) and course notes as pdf documents, provide answers to questions that will be ask by students enrolled to the course.
 Students can enroll to any course, download the course syllabus and notes, and ask or answer any questions related to the course notes.
 ## Microservices
 * User
 * Course